yipoh/AesBench/data_release/README.md

 - Option 2: through [Google Drive](https://drive.usercontent.google.com/download?id=1KsypUKfaFNNNdG995lUeDwOAu_xK8pax&export=download)

 ### Step2: Submit A Request For Access
 The dataset is password protected.
-Please send a download application email to Yipo Huang(`huangyipo@stu.xidian.edu.cn`) together with your name, affiliation, and purpose statement, and we will send you the password.
+Please send a download application email to Yipo Huang(`huangyipo@stu.xidian.edu.cn`) together with ALL of the following contents:

+- Your name
+- Your affiliation
+- Your purpose statement

+We will send you the unzip password as soon as possible.

 ## Evaluation